citizensadvice/python-poetry-setup-action/README.md

 - Install the project dependencies

 > [!NOTE]
-> This action will **not** perform a fetch of your project.
+> - This action will **not** perform a fetch of your project.
 This must be performed before this action is run
+> - When a Python version is not specified in the inputs, it will use the value in the `pyproject.toml` file.
+By default, Poetry will use `^3.X.X` for dependency versioning.
+This will often be too broad for most use-cases and you will likely need to set spesific version bracketing, for example `>=3.11 <3.12`

 ## Cache